Killing of Valeria Márquez: Career

-Death
+Murder and investigation

-Márquez was shot to death on 13 May 2025, at the age of 23, at her beauty salon in Zapopan, while broadcasting live on TikTok.
+Márquez was shot dead on 13 May 2025, at the age of 23, at her beauty salon in Zapopan, while broadcasting live on TikTok.
 She was held in her salon by an alleged delivery man (whose face was covered by a mask) who shot her in the chest and head while streaming live.
 Earlier during the livestream, Márquez expressed concern about her safety.
 A few seconds after she was killed, Márquez's phone was taken and the live broadcast was stopped by an employee.
 The Jalisco Prosecutor's Office stated that at the time of the crime, two men were present outside the beauty salon, who then fled.